 User-definable register can be used if more advanced rescaling and re-manipulating of the regular Modbus register is needed.
-Many of these features are defined for retrofit purposes and are not needed for normal installations.
-Some rescaling features are redundant at the moment.

 3.4.8.1 User definable registers

 The Modbus register areas 3X and 4X from 1 to 127 can be compiled freely by the user.
 Almost any regular register data in the Modbus memory map can be made to appear as a register copy in this UDR memory area.
 The regular Modbus source register is not moved away from its original location and thus it can be read also from the original location.